aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 | Toil      | 2     | 16384              |

-You may optionally specify the number of vCpus and memory used in a context job, vCpu count for engines Cromwell or Toil would be converted to cpu units, 1024 per each vCPU.
+You may optionally specify the number of vCpus and memory used in a context definition, vCpu count for server engines such as Cromwell or Toil would be converted to cpu units, 1024 per each vCPU.

 *note:* if these are not provided the defaults on the table above would be used.
 ```yaml